nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    **Figure 3.2d**: Suggestions can be cycled through, with highlighting

 ### 3.3.
-Switching to a different tab : `switch`
+Switching to a different window : `switch`

-When using ToLuist, you may want to switch between different tabs to zoom in on the tasks most important to you.<br>
+When using ToLuist, you may want to switch between different tabs / windows to zoom in on the tasks most important to you.<br>
 `switch` allows you to view a different subset of the currently displayed tasks.<br>
 Format: `switch WINDOWIDENTIFIER`